korenkaplan/Leave-A-Note/README.md

 Leave A Note: Transforming Parking Incident Solutions.
 Our platform provides a secure and efficient way for users to leave notes and reports when direct communication is not possible.
 Facilitating smooth resolutions, whether you're involved in the incident or a supportive witness.

+This repository exclusively hosts the client-side of our application.
+In addition, the application is further developed across two primary branches:
+- 'main' Branch: This branch is for a ASP.NET Core SQL backend which can be found [here](https://github.com/korenkaplan/Leave-A-Note-NodeJS-Server).
+- 'NET_Core_Version' branch:This branch is for a Node js mongoDB backend which can be found [here](https://github.com/korenkaplan/LeaveANoteServerProject).

 ##  Demo & Screenshots
 - [Walkthrough demo youtube video](https://www.youtube.com/watch?v=FAv9v3SBU9I)